justinmklam/personal-blog/content/posts/2026/02/beginners-guide-split-keyboards/index.md

 ---
 title: A Beginner’s Guide to Split Keyboards
-date: 2026-02-14T10:59:22-08:00
+date: 2026-02-15T10:59:22-08:00
 tagline: Come to the dark side, we have keyboard shaped cookies.
 image: banner.png
 image_source:
 image_source_text:
 tags:
   - keyboards
-draft: true
+draft: false
 layout: single
 type: blog
 aliases:
 ---
 So you’ve heard of split keyboards and want to buy one, but don’t know where to start?
 You’ve come to the right place!
-There are many options that can be overwhelming, so this guide aims to provide a high level overview of the landscape so you can figure out which path you want to take.
+There are many offerings these days which can be overwhelming, so this guide aims to provide a high level overview of the landscape so you can figure out which path you want to take.

 <!--more-->
-# Disclaimer

-The intent of this guide is not to tell you which specific keyboard you should buy, but rather to provide a high level overview of the current landscape of split ergonomic keyboard, and to equip you with the knowledge to find one that works for yourself.
+> The intent of this guide is not to tell you which specific keyboard you should buy, but rather to equip you with the knowledge to find one that works for yourself.
+>

-The content in this post is mainly a consolidation of content that exists in [r/ErgoMechKeyboards](https://www.reddit.com/r/ErgoMechKeyboards/), but organized in a way that is hopefully helpful for beginners.
+> The content in this post is mainly a consolidation of content that exists in [r/ErgoMechKeyboards](https://www.reddit.com/r/ErgoMechKeyboards/), but organized in a way that is hopefully helpful for beginners.
+>

-Also, it should be noted that regardless of how ergonomic your setup is, it's important to take frequent breaks from being in front of a computer when possible, and to get up and move around.
-If you’re suffering from acute muscular pain from keyboard use, consider also seeing a physiotherapist or other healthcare practitioner for professional help.
+> Also, it should be noted that regardless of how ergonomic your setup is, it's important to take frequent breaks from being in front of a computer when possible, and to get up and move around.
+If you’re suffering from acute muscular pain (e.g. from keyboard use, or other), consider also seeing a physiotherapist or other healthcare practitioner for professional help.

-# Intro
+# Introduction
 ## Types of Keyboards
 There are three main categories of keyboards, which define the overall positions of the keys.
 - **Row-staggered**: Keys are aligned in rows, like a traditional keyboard.
 This is what you're already used to.